Fact Sheet: Programs and Services

 The University of Chicago Medicine Children's Hospital has provided comprehensive, innovative medical care to children since it opened its first pediatric facility in 1930.
 The University of Chicago Medicine Comer Children's Hospital, a 172-bed acute care hospital that opened in 2005, continues to unite advanced technology with a family-centered, kid-friendly philosophy to provide state-of-the-art care for all children.

 Lots of Resources for Little Patients

 As a major tertiary referral center, Comer Children's sees children with common as well as the most complex medical problems.
 We annually admit about 5,000 patients from the Chicago area, the Midwest, and around the world.
 Each year our outpatient clinics accommodate nearly 37,000 general pediatric and specialty visits.
 More than half of these visits are to one of our many off-site locations.
 More than 30,000 visits are made to the pediatric emergency room each year.

 Comer Children's is staffed by close to 170 highly trained pediatricians, as well as specially trained nurses and caring support staff.
 Our team of healthcare professionals works together to provide general and specialty medical care for newborns to young adults.

 As a center of medical training, the pediatricians of tomorrow--medical students, residents, and fellows--play an important role in caring for children.

-At Comer Children's Hospital and through its outpatient clinics, children and teens receive advanced therapies in virtually all clinical areas, including:
+At Comer Children's and through its outpatient clinics, children and teens receive advanced therapies in virtually all clinical areas, including:

 - Adolescent Medicine